The Nativity Season

 Nativity Icon

-Show the children the icon of the Nativity.
+Look together at the icon of the Nativity.
 Help the children identify the various figures in the Nativity icon: Mary, Joseph, the animals, the shepherds, the magi, and especially the anticipated baby Jesus.

-We wait through the weeks of Advent until Christmas Day when we celebrate the birthday of Christ.
+We wait through the weeks of the Nativity Fast, until Christmas Day when we celebrate the birthday of Christ.
 Not until the day of Christmas will we hear the priest exclaim, “Christ is Born!”
 And we will answer, “Glorify Him!”
-But what does it mean to “Glorify” Him?
-When we answer back, “Glorify Him,” we rejoice and celebrate with all of creation (and all those in the icon) that Jesus Christ, the Son of God, the Father, has been born so that God could be here in our midst to help and save us.

 5